smarota17/JobTracker/USAGE.md

 ## Use Case 7: Schedule email reminder for application

-\#Note: In order to use the Mail functionality for this project, you must set up an Outlook email account, and add the username and password to the JobTracker\src\main\java\com\group21\jobTracker\mail\SendMail.java file.
+**Note:** In order to use the mail functionality for this project, you must set up an Outlook email account and add the username and password to the JobTracker\src\main\java\com\group21\jobTracker\mail\SendMail.java file.
 You cannot use Gmail for this feature because Google set up a new restriction this year that doesn't allow third-party apps to send emails from Gmail accounts.

 1.